abuseofnotation/category-theory-illustrated/_chapters/07_natural_transformations.md

 If you look just a little bit closely, you will see that the only difference between this diagram and our example is that here morphisms are displayed vertically, while in the exam they are horizontal.

+natural transformations from surjective functors are just regular morphisms.

+/*

 https://www.math3ma.com/blog/what-is-a-natural-transformation